 OOPS - Pepe moved to Florida, and Pepe's is now Island Blues, with a local atmosphere and karaoke.

 Happy Hour -- Woody's, Cruz Bay.
-The afternoon crowd spills out from here into the road.
+The afternoon crowd spills out into the road.
 Very cheap beers and mixed drinks for a few hours each day.
 A happy place.
+Recently expanded to include the bar across the street, so the Happy Hour is even bigger.

 Dancing/Disco/Dating -- Duffy's Love Shack, Cruz Bay.
 Keeps changing owners/name.
 But still for the young set.